andreasbm/lit-translate/README.md

 ## 5. Interpolate values

 Using the `get` function it is possible to interpolate values.
 As default, you can simply use the `{{ key }}` syntax in your translations and provide an object with values replacing those defined in the translations when using the `get` function.
-The example below is based on the translations defined in `step 1`.
+The example below is based on the strings defined in `step 1`.

 ```typescript
 import { get } from "@appnest/lit-translate";